jophc1/JoshuaPhillips_T2A2/README.md

 ```
 python3 -m pip install -r requirement.txt
 ```
 In 'src' directory, locate '.env.sample' file.
-Change this to '.env' and add the required fields (more infomation in file):
+Change this to '.env' and modify the variables within to include the database name, user and user password (more infomation in file):

 ```
 DB_URI="postgresql+psycopg2://example_user:examplepassword@localhost:5432/example_db"